DappSociety/digest_archive/_posts/2018-02-16-Group-Meeting.md

 * Educate ourselves and others on decentralized blockchain technologies
 * Medium page with 5-10 articles published
 * Several active project teams
+* Actively partnering with other large initiatives (Such as reaching out to ConsenSys if we use the StandardBounties interface for our token rewards)
+*

 ### Year 3: